 1.)
 St. Patrick wasn’t Irish.

 True.
 The man venerated as St. Patrick was born in the 5th century in Northern England, near the Scottish border.
 As a teenager, he was captured by marauding pirates and used as slave trade when the ship landed on the coast of Ireland.
-Young Patrick found himself situated on the Emerald Isle when he was sold as a slave to an Irish Chieftan and tended to his flocks for 6 years before later escaping.
+Young Patrick found himself situated on the Emerald Isle when he was sold as a slave to an Irish Chieftan and shepherded his flocks for 6 years before escaping.

 2.)
 March 17th marks the birth of St. Patrick.